-With its knockout dark green leaves, the evergreen Bay Laurel (Laurus nobilis) makes an ideal patio container plant.
-For gardeners in Zones 8 - 11, you can plant in the ground to use as an aromatic screening plant.
+With its knockout, dark green leaves, the evergreen Bay Laurel (Laurus nobilis) makes an ideal patio container plant.
+For gardeners in Zones 8 - 11, you can plant it in the ground to use as an aromatic screening plant.

-For millennium, people have enjoyed the fragrance and lovely look of this classic plant with its aromatic leaves.
+For millennia, people have enjoyed the fragrance and lovely look of this classic plant, with its aromatic leaves.
 After all, aromatic Laurel leaves were woven into circlets and worn by early Olympian champions to celebrate their victory.

 This is a fabulous screening plant.
 A dense canopy of fragrant Bay leaves provides privacy and can block out unwanted views in a beautiful way.

 For large patios, consider planting multiples of the same container to create a curved grouping behind your outdoor furniture.
+Also strategically place ones in containers to create privacy points on the patio.
 Or place one on either side of a doorway to announce to the world that a gourmet foodie lives here!

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.